 The best Japanese souvenirs from Osaka will reflect the city’s quirky style and unique appeal.
 Commemorate your holiday in Japan with a snow globe from Osaka Castle, and give your friends some fake food from Sennichimae Doguyasuji Shopping Street!
+Here are 9 of the best places to get Japanese souvenirs in Osaka.

 1. Pick up a 3D jigsaw puzzle after a tour of OSAKA CASTLE